YourAverageMo/RESTful-API-Testing/README.md

    there are a few important distinctions i ran into when testing the api's responses with various different inputs.

     - I noticed that FinnHub handles invalid requests gracefully not throwing any errors. the symbol provided in the api request must be a valid symbol and in uppercase
     - The only way i was able to get anything other than a code 200 response was by providing an invalid api key or invalid endpoint.
-This means that that the input `aapl` still returns a valid response, though not uppercase.
+This means that the input `aapl` still returns a valid response, though not uppercase.
 Resulting in 0's for all its values in the json response.

 4. **Simulated High Traffic:**
    Initially, I planned to use Locust to simulate high traffic by having multiple users access different stock prices.
 However, I decided against this approach to avoid overloading a public API.
 The Locust script (`locust.py`) is still included in the `tests` folder and should work as intended.